-So, Episode Six.
+So, Episode Six of The Sensorites.
 Not even The Time Lords came this far.
 We should go.
 We should really, really go.
 For all anyone knows, even the production team might have given up by that point, and it could just be a whole episode’s worth of Ray Cusick tap-dancing.
 Fortunately, it turns out to be a nice, brisk and relatively action-packed affair, with all of those plot points addressed and resolved (well, they’d have had a nerve if they didn’t), and some neat stuff about Susan reading people’s minds.
 I’d be very interested to know what she found in Barbara’s.
-Even so, while The Reign Of Terror isn’t exactly the paciest example of television even by the standards of the early sixties, it’s almost Crazy Like A Fox compared to Episodes Two to Four of The Sensorites.
+Even so, while The Reign Of Terror isn’t exactly the paciest example of television even by the standards of the early sixties, it’s virtually Crazy Like A Fox compared to Episodes Two to Four of The Sensorites.
+Still, at least it actually has a decent conclusion as well as a decent first episode, unlike certain other early sixties Doctor Who stories we could name… but you can read more about that here.

 So, there you have it.
-The first and the last episode of The Sensorites are actually rather good.
+The first and the last episode of Doctor Who‘s encounter with The Sensorites are actually rather good.
 It’s just that there’s little reasonable excuse for much of what comes between them.
 Something that Doctor Who would often suffer from, if we’re being honest about it, but never quite on this scale.
 Until Rings Of Akhaten, at any rate.

-You can find an extended version of There’s Not An Ounce Of Curiosity In Me! – and a lot more about black and white Doctor Who, some of it previously unpublished – in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an extended version of There’s Not An Ounce Of Curiosity In Me! – along with a good deal more about black and white Doctor Who and black and white television in general – in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.